AadityaChanna/Blackjack/README.md

 # Blackjack
-To run the application run the startBlackjack class in the classes folder
+To run the application run the startBlackjack jar file in the classes folder